philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 		});
 	  });
 	});
 	There we have it!
 This will test to make sure the our server responds with a status code of 200.
-Now, let's add another it function to test to make sure the body is equal to 'Hello World'. var request = require("request");
+Add another function to test to make sure the body is equal to 'Hello World'. var request = require("request");
 	var base_url = "http://localhost:3000/"
 	describe("Hello World Server", function() {